Vaccinations are one of the best ways to protect against many serious diseases.

 With some vaccines, a single dose gives life-long protection to most people, while other vaccines may need a few doses (called boosters) to give good protection.
 Read more about childhood immunisation.

-Also called rotavirus vaccine.
+This is also called rotavirus vaccine.

 Rotavirus vaccine is an oral vaccine that is simply squirted into your baby’s mouth.